KxSystems/docs-v1/docs/ref/dictsandtables.md

 s| 4
 p| 2
 ```
-To get the index of the first occurrence of each distinct element:
+To get the index of the first occurrence of each distinct item:
 ```q
 q)first each group "mississippi" m| 0